zhliuworks/OpenAutoruns/README.md

 ### Usage

-Download the Visual Studio Solution in this repo, and run with your Visual Studio.
+Just download the Visual Studio Solution in this repo, and run with your Visual Studio!

+* **Development Environment**
+  * Windows 10
+  * Visual Studio 2019
+  * .NET Framework 4.8
+  * .NET Core 3.1
+  * Visual C# WPF App

 ### License